tiantiangao7/kalm/README.md

 1. Command line: `./start.sh`
 2. Start from Eclipse (recommended).

-# How to un the batch mode for testing?
+# How to run the batch mode for testing?
 1. Command line: `./runbatch.sh`
 In batch mode, the program read sentences from file and then serialize the frame extraction results.